Amazebot/bbot/md/ThoughtProcess.md

 evaluates the intent and entities of the message, by sending the message to the NLU adapter.

-- `.understand` adds natural language matching on intent and/or entities
+- `.understandText` adds natural language matching on intent and/or entities
 - `.understandDirect` adds natural language that must be addressed to the bot
 - `.understandCustom` adds custom natural language matching (given NLU result)